 Otsuki ⇔ Mt.
 Fuji, Fujikyu Highland, Kawaguchiko:

-Unless noted otherwise, prices above are one-way express fares only and do not include price of ticket.
-Prices are current as of April 3, 2019.
+Unless noted otherwise, prices above are one-way express fares and include the price of ticket.
+Prices are current as of March 16, 2023.

 FAQ: Fuji Excursion Train